alakajam-team/alakajam/server/docs/article-data/gjt-skills.md

 Now for **music**, if you don't have any experience but still want to start making music, you can look around the [Resources](/article/docs/resources) page and give a try to software like *Bosca Ceoil*.
 If this is new for you, it will definitely take some time to get comfortable with the tool and not cringe at your music too much, but it's not that hard to get something acceptable for a jam game.

-Alternately, you can just grab existing music submit your entry in the *Unranked* division.
+Alternately, you can just grab existing music submit your entry in the *Open* division.
 Or, you now, not have music, maybe even no sound at all, which is also acceptable.

 ## Being bad at code